danielgtaylor/paodate/README.rst

 Pao Date Tools
 ==============
 Utilities for making date and time handling in Python easy.
-This is mainly accomplished with the new Date object which abstracts most of the differences between datetime, date, time, timedelta, and relativedelta, allowing you to convert freely between all of them and providing useful utility methods.
+This is mainly accomplished with the new Date and Delta objects which abstract most of the differences between datetime, date, time, timedelta, and relativedelta, allowing you to convert freely between all of them and providing useful utility methods.